abdullahworld/Remote-helicopter-control-Embedded-Systems/README.md

 ## Description
 This program controls the motion of a toy helicopter.
-It starts of by calibrating the yaw with respect to a reference point and then uses PID control to maintain stable flight.
+It starts of by calibrating the yaw with respect to a reference point and then uses PI control to maintain stable flight.
 The buttons are used to change the height and yaw.

 Note: This program was designed on CCS8.3.0.00009 to work with the compiler TI v 18.1.4.LTS.